icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Support for concurrent sending, i.e. multiple commands can be active simultaneously (feat. #387).
   Useful e.g. for sending a text command while a repeating text command is already ongoing.
   Can be enabled at [Settings... > Advanced... > Send > Allow concurrent sending].
-- Text terminals: Wait for response before sending the next line implemented (feat. #19, bug #176).
+- Text terminals: Option to wait for response, resulting in request and response being displayed adjacently.
+Useful for sending multi-line commands and files with ping-pong-style command sets (feature request #19 and bug #176).
-  Useful for limiting the rate when sending a large amount of data with ping-pong style commands.
+  Note for serial COM ports: In order to only limit the send rate, YAT offers other settings, e.g.
-  For serial COM ports with active hardware or software flow control, this feature not necessarily needs to be activated, as YAT typically limits the send rate [Settings... > Advanced... > Send > Buffer not more than baud rate permits].
-This setting limits the send rate enough to let flow control do its job even with large amount of data.
+  [Settings... > Advanced... > Send > Buffer not more than baud rate permits].
+That setting limits the send rate enough in most cases, and lets an active hardware or software flow control do its job even with large amount of data.
 - Content separator can now be configured.
 Useful for e.g. displaying or logging hex data without separating spaces, e.g. "414243", using [None].
 Separator format can now also be configured.
+- Additional keyword \!(TimeStamp()) allowing injection of current date/time (feature request #400).
+  Format according to [View > Format Settings... > Options > Time Stamp].
+  Useful for e.g. sending "AT+DATE=20 01 01 12 00 00".
+- Additional keyword \!(Port()) allowing to change the serial COM port on-the-fly (feat. req. #403).
+  Especially useful as predefined command e.g. "\!(Port(10))\!(NoEOL())" to change port by shortcut.
 - Automatic actions and responses now support multiple triggers within a line or chunk.
 - Automatic actions and responses now support text triggers, optionally incl. regular expression.
 - Automatic actions and responses now list recent used trigger and response texts.